rx-angular/rx-angular/libs/cdk/docs/zone-configuration/how-to-setup-zone-flags.md

 ## Set up using `@rx-angular/cdk/zone-configuration` helpers

-1. Create file `zone-flags.ts` parallel to your `polyfills.ts` and insert the following content:
+1. Create file `zone-flags.ts` next to your `polyfills.ts` and insert the following content:

 ```typescript
 import { zoneConfig } from '@rx-angular/cdk/zone-flags';